jxLiu-bio/STAID/README.md

 Users can install ```anaconda``` by following this tutorial if there is no [Anaconda](https://www.anaconda.com/).

-Create a separated virtual environment:
+Create a separate virtual environment:

 ```shell
 conda create -n STAID_env python=3.9